 If the name doesn’t catch your attention (it means poor man’s underwear), then the beach will.
 If you’re looking for a beautiful locals only beach in Guanacaste, Costa Rica, then you must put this one your list.

-Find out how to get to this hidden little beach in our post.
+Find out how to get to this stunning little beach in our post.
+(Updated 2020)

 Playa Calzon de Pobre map